ncoevoet/ChanTracker/README.md

     !config channel #myChannel supybot.plugins.ChanTracker.autoExpire 3600 (1h)

-The plugin can create persistent bans to help manage large ban lists that exceed the ircd's limits on the length of ban lists.
-The plugin can remove bans from the ircd ban list while checking all joining users against its own lists.
-If a user matches, then the ircd ban is reinstated:
+The plugin can create persistent bans to help manage large ban lists that exceed the IRCd's limits on the length of ban lists.
+The plugin can remove bans from the IRCd ban list while checking all joining users against its own lists.
+If a user matches, then the IRCd ban is reinstated:

     !config channel #myChannel supybot.plugins.ChanTracker.useChannelBansForPermanentBan true
     !channel ban add #myChannel *!*@mask

-With autoExpire enabled, the ircd list is pruned as appropriate and bans are rotated in a way to not reveal the pattern used for the match.
+With autoExpire enabled, the IRCd list is pruned as appropriate and bans are rotated in a way to not reveal the pattern used for the match.
 Due to a supybot limitation, extended bans are not supported with this feature.

 If supported by the ircd, the bot can track account changes and get GECOS and username information when a user joins the channel.
 This requires ircd CAP features:  http://tools.ietf.org/html/draft-mitchell-irc-capabilities-01

 The plugin also supports extended bans/quiets including $r, $x, $a (real name, full match and account name, respectively).
-If you want the plugin to support your ircd extended bans, please, report a bug or contact me directly.
+If you want the plugin to support your IRCd extended bans, please, report a bug or contact me directly.

 By default, if the bot is asked to set a ban (+b), it will also kick affected users (Note: bot will only kick people if the ban was set by the bot -- if an op places the ban, the bot will not kick affected users).
 See: